NirlekaPlay/asymptote-engine/PLAN.md

 threshold, any other Players with a lower suspicious priority, e.g. `{ "MINOR_TRESPASSING" }`,
 are ignored and their suspicion lowers.
 However, if another Player gets on sight with `{ "ARMED" }`, the Guard's focus focuses on the armed player and raises the suspicion on them.

+2. Patrolling.
+A Guard can have a patrolling duty.
+A map or level has posts, each posts are grouped so that specific Guards can only patrol around their designated posts.

+Each posts contains information, which includes the position, of course, the facing direction, tells the Guard once in a post to face what direction, and if its occupied or not. e.g. `{ cframe: CFrame, occupied: boolean }` (CFrames can have both position and orientation so thats handy)

+A Guard typical routine for patrolling are:

+ a.
+If the Guard is not on any posts, it tries to randomly find one designated under them.
+It checks if those
+    posts are occupied or not.
+If it is occupied, keep searching.
+If it finds a post thats unoccupied, then it sets said post as occupied and begins to walk to it.
+ b.
+Once a Guard is on a post, it waits for a random time, and after thats done, it tries to find an unoccupied
+    post designated under them.
+If it does not find one, stays there until it does.
+Once it does find one, release the current post and sets the selected post as occupied, and walks to it.
+And the cycle repeats.
+ c.
+If a Guard is interrupted, if they've already choosen post to walk to it, it releases it.